jafl/jx-ide/code_crusader/README.md

 ### Requirements

 On MacOS, this program requires XQuartz, the X11 server.
 Before running this program, you must first start XQuartz.

-You also need to `brew install ace icu4c pcre gd editorconfig aspell`.

 ## FAQ